ofirgall/learn-nvim/chapters/02-basic-config.md

 The defaults are usually in the plugin `README` and in the `:help <plugin>`

 _**Note**_: I recommend to start backing up your config with some kind of dotfiles, I use [dotbot](https://github.com/anishathalye/dotbot).
+_**Note**_: I recommend adding the GitHub shorthand above the setup function as a comment, you can use [open.nvim](https://github.com/ofirgall/open.nvim) to access the plugin repo quickly.

 #### Recommended Plugins to Start With
 * Make sure you pick a [colorscheme](https://github.com/rockerBOO/awesome-neovim#colorscheme) you like or create your own like I [did](https://github.com/ofirgall/ofirkai.nvim).